wp-plugins/participants-database/readme.txt

 All records can be exported as a CSV-formatted text file that can be read by spreadsheet applications and used for mass email campaigns, hard-copy lists, and other applications.
 The records exported can be filtered by column values: for instance, only people who have consented to receive a newsletter will be included.
 Records may also be sorted by any column.
 Which fields are included in the export/import is determined by the "CSV" column of the field definition.

-Records can also be mass-imported with a CSV file, allowing you to use existing lists from spreadsheets, or for offline compilation of records using a spreadsheet such as Open Office or Google Docs.
+Records can also be mass-imported with a CSV file, allowing you to use existing lists from spreadsheets, or for offline compilation of records using a spreadsheet such as Libre Office or Google Docs.
 A blank spreadsheet can be exported from the plugin to get people started in entering records offline.

 = Internationalization and Translations =